101 – University of Guelph

 We believe that the educational experience of university should be open to every student who is academically qualified.

-Students with hearing, visual, mobility, medical, psychiatric or learning disabilities are encouraged to contact the Coordinator in the Centre for Students with Disabilities to discuss your specific needs and requirements.
+Students with hearing, visual, mobility, medical, psychiatric or learning disabilities are encouraged to contact the Coordinator in the Student Accessibility Office to discuss your specific needs and requirements.

 Semester Entry Points